jes/keyswitch-tester/README.md

 Print 1 each of servohorn.stl, keyswitch-tester.stl, and a holder for whatever type of switch you're using (e.g. cherry-holder.stl).

 If you need to make a custom switch holder, you can either start from scratch, or start from BlankHolder in keyswitch-tester.FCStd, or start from blank-holder.stl in other CAD software.
+Remember that in addition to holding the switch, you also need to be able to route wires out.

 You'll also need: